Jimmy McCulloch: Paul McCartney & Wings and after

 In 2021, an episode of BBC's The Repair Shop featured two platinum discs for Wings at the Speed of Sound and Wings over America, presented to McCulloch for his work with Wings, which were taken for restoration by his cousin.
 In the same year, a biography on Jimmy’s life and career, Little Wing: The Jimmy McCulloch Story, was published as well.

 Death

-McCulloch was found dead on 27 September 1979, by his brother in his flat in Maida Vale, London.
+McCulloch was found dead by his brother in his flat in Maida Vale, London, on 27 September 1979.
 He was 26 years old.
-An autopsy revealed that he died from heart failure due to morphine and alcohol poisoning.
+An autopsy revealed that he had alcohol, morphine and cannabis in his body; the coroner stated he died of morphine poisoning.
+The slightly-built McCulloch was not known to be suicidal or to use heroin or morphine; rather, Scottish spirits were reportedly his years-long usual drug of choice.
+By September 1979, a doctor had prescribed McCulloch an "unknown dosage and quantity of Doriden".
+An overdose of this dangerously powerful oral sedative (long since withdrawn from global pharmaceutical markets), especially when it is ingested with alcohol or drugs such as codeine, can cause the human body to produce an effect that mimics morphine poisoning.